- No rib resection

 When completing the treatment at particular ages for patients (adults and young adults) and individuals with very expressive musculature, there is still a risk of some consequences and lack of awareness.

 That is why I must highlight that this is a serious subject.

 Despite the accuracy of the nowadays websites, I advise you to consult the hospital and medical personnel directly when making such decisions.

-First and foremost, you must have extreme alert throughout the postoperative period to ensure that you gave your best preparation for the surgery.
+First and foremost, you must be extremely alert throughout the postoperative period to ensure that you best prepare for the surgery.

 With good postoperative care, the risk of complications is minimal.

 However, there are dangers associated with every surgical procedure, and you must prepare for anything!

 Bleeding and infection, and anesthetic issues are just a few examples of the possible issues.

 Bar removal problems are number one in the Nuss procedure.